Ir para o conteúdo

 When to Create a Custom OAuth App

-embeds OAuth Application Credentials with branding that can be used when connecting via either a Desktop Application or from a Headless Machine.
+A custom OAuth application embeds OAuth Application Credentials with branding that can be used when connecting via either a Desktop Application or from a Headless Machine.
 Creating a custom OAuth application is, however, required when using a web application.

-You may choose to create your own OAuth Application Credentials when you want to
+You may choose to create your own OAuth Application Credentials when you want to:

-• control branding of the Authentication Dialog
+• Control branding of the Authentication Dialog

-• control the redirect URI that the application redirects the user to after the user authenticates
+• Control the redirect URI that the application redirects the user to after the user authenticates

-• customize the permissions that you are requesting from the user
+• Customize the permissions that you are requesting from the user

 Follow the steps below to create a custom OAuth app and obtain the connection properties in a specific OAuth authentication flow.